 Schedule Adjustments Past the Deadline

-Along with university policy, the request to make schedule adjustments past the university deadline will only be considered in extenuating circumstances.
+As per university policy, the request to make schedule adjustments past the university deadline will only be considered in extenuating circumstances.
 Students should consult with the academic calendar for specific deadlines for adding or dropping classes.
 ALL MBA CLASSES FOLLOW THE SAME DEADLINES REGARDLESS OF ACTUAL START DATE.
-Students with extenuating circumstances should fill out the Schedule Revision Form and the Schedule Revision Justification and submit those forms to their advisor for approval.
+Students with extenuating circumstances should contact their advisor.

 Leave of Absence

-If you are planning to take a leave of absence, please contact your academic advisor to discuss your eligibility.
-You will need to complete the Leave of Absence form from the Graduate School forms site.
-Once you have filled out this form, please return it to your advisor.
+If you are planning to take a leave of absence, please contact your academic advisor to discuss your eligibility as well as the process forms needed.
 Your request should be made no later than one month before the beginning of the semester.
 Leaves are not automatically granted.
-Official decisions are granted by the Dean.
+Official decisions are granted by the Dean of the Graduate School.

 Returning from a Leave of Absence: If you are returning from a leave of absence, contact your academic advisor to confirm your re-enrollment date.